xuf-95/xufei-wiki/content/bigdata/01 Data Integration/Apache Airflow.md

+---
+title: Apache Airflow
+tags:
+  - data-integration
+  - apache
+date: 2023-07-06
+---

 #### What is Airflow?

-Airflow is an open-source platform for developing, scheduling, and monitoring batch-oriented workflows.
+> Airflow is an open-source platform for **developing**, **scheduling**, and **monitoring batch-oriented workflows**.
 Airflow’s extensible Python framework enables you to build workflows connecting with virtually any technology.
 A web interface helps manage the state of your workflows.
 Airflow is deployable in many ways, varying from a single process on your laptop to a distributed setup to support even the biggest workflows.

 #### Workflows as code?